miklevin/Pipulate.com/index.md

 better in search, but the skills you will develop are applicable in a thousand different ways in life.
 Learn modern programming literacy and future-proof yourself by learning to code like you learned to read and write.
-Be confident knowing your skills can't be taken away through planned obsolescence and constant product change.
+Be confident knowing your skills can't be taken away through planned obsolescence, tech churn, or not continuing to pay for some product.
 That's the advantage of free and opens source software (FOSS).

+This all starts by running code on Linux servers under your control.
 First, install JupyterLab under the Windows Subsystem for Linux (WSL).
 An easy way is to use the <a href="https://mykoz.ai">MyKoz</a> Linux JupyterLab installer for Windows.
 It will install all the below examples onto your machine ready-to-use.
 You can alternatively copy/paste the code into the Notebook environment of your choice.
 Everything should work except for that which automates local web browsers using the resources of your local machine.

 1. TOC
 {:toc}